Staphylococcus/brain-from-brane/docs/03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md

 ## Concise Characterization

-The Agent Complexity Assessment Protocol (ACAP) operationalizes the five theoretical complexity criteria identified in the Brain from Brane ontology framework into a systematic, multi-dimensional measurement instrument.
-ACAP transforms abstract concepts of semantic processing depth, inside-out lens sophistication, autonomy patterns, matter/energy organization capacity, and higher-order information system interaction into quantifiable metrics with clear assessment protocols, developmental trajectories, and empirical indicators.
+The Agent Complexity Assessment Protocol (ACAP) operationalizes the five theoretical complexity criteria identified in the Brain from Brane ontology framework into a systematic, multi-dimensional measurement instrument that embraces **gradient agency ontology** while maintaining strict adherence to the developmental pathways described in [Section 1a](../01-pattern-realism/1a-pathway-emergence.md).
+ACAP recognizes that any system exhibiting non-entropic organization of matter/energy/information possesses measurable **organizational agency**, but distinguishes this from **semantic agency** which requires the specific developmental sequence of thermodynamic coupling → autocatalytic networks → autopoietic organization → proto-semantic processing.
+The protocol serves as a comprehensive mapping instrument for agency across all systems while clearly delineating the emergence of semantic agency through the established pathway emergence framework.

+Building on the Bio-Informational Complex (BIC) framework from [Section 5.e](../05-competitive-dynamics/5e-bio-informational-complex.md), ACAP incorporates hybrid bio-informational entities as a distinct category of agency, resolving previous theoretical tensions around host-dependent information systems by treating them as unified composite agents rather than attempting to assess information systems separately from their biological instantiation.

 ## Identifying Characteristics